Open Gromov-Witten invariants from the Fukaya category: Relative cyclic open-closed map

-\end{defi} We now extend this definition. \begin{defi} The relative open-closed pairing $\langle \_, \mathcal{OC}^-_L(\_) \rangle: C^*(\mathfrak{i}) \otimes CC_*(A,L) \rightarrow Q^e[[u]]$ is given by (the $u$-linear extension of): \end{defi} \begin{nlemma} The relative open-closed pairing descends to homology, and thus defines a pairing \end{nlemma} \begin{proof} First we show that: By the top degree property (\ref{top degree property}) and the energy zero property (\ref{energy zero property}) we have: We then compute: Whereas: So that equation \eqref{eq:relative OC respects b} holds.
+where $\widetilde{\alpha} = \alpha_1 \otimes \dots \alpha_k$ for $\alpha = \alpha_0[\alpha_1,\dots, \alpha_k]$. \end{defi} \begin{remark} In \cite{Hug} we used the notation $\OC^-_e$ for the above pairing, and $\OC^-$ for the map obtained by evaluation at $e =1$.
+In the above definition we have chosen to remove the subscript $e$ to avoid cumbersome notation.
+As we will not use the map obtained by evaluation at $e=1$, we hope this does not lead to any confusion. \end{remark}We now extend this definition. \begin{defi} The relative open-closed pairing $\langle \_, \mathcal{OC}^-_L(\_) \rangle: C^*(\mathfrak{i}) \otimes CC_*(A,L) \rightarrow Q^e[[u]]$ is given by (the $u$-linear extension of): \end{defi} \begin{nlemma} The relative open-closed pairing descends to homology, and thus defines a pairing \end{nlemma} \begin{proof} First we show that: By the top degree property (\ref{top degree property}) and the energy zero property (\ref{energy zero property}) we have: We then compute: Whereas: So that equation \eqref{eq:relative OC respects b} holds.
 To finish the proof, note that:

-where the last equality holds by \cite[Lemma~4.61]{Hug}. \end{proof} \begin{defi} The relative cyclic open closed is defined by dualising the relative open-closed pairing in the first factor to obtain a map: \end{defi}
+where the last equality holds by \cite[Lemma~4.60]{Hug}. \end{proof} \begin{defi} The relative cyclic open closed map is defined by dualising the relative open-closed pairing in the first factor to obtain a map: \end{defi}